xlladdins/xll24/README.md

 simple way to extend this functionality.
 Instead of pressing `Ctrl-Shift-A` you can press `<Backspace>` to remove the trailing left parenthesis and then press `<Enter>`.
-You will see another funny looking number, but it is not a handle.
+You will see a funny looking number, but it is not a handle.
-It is the [register id](https://learn.microsoft.com/en-us/office/client-developer/excel/xlfregisterid) Excel uses to keep track user defined functions.
+It is the [register id](https://learn.microsoft.com/en-us/office/client-developer/excel/xlfregisterid) Excel uses the regiser id to keep track user defined functions.

 With your cursor in the cell, pressing `Ctrl-Shift-B` will